October 10, 2024

 Final Tips

-• Regularly prune dead or dying leaves to encourage new growth.
+• Regularly prune dead or dying leaves as it will encourage new growth.

 Leave a Reply